History of independent Moldova: Pro-European coalitions in power 2009 to date

 In the July 2009 Moldovan parliamentary election, the Party of Communists, gained around 45% of the vote, whilst the other four parties which won seats each gained from around 7% to 16%.
 However, combined, the opposition parties to the Communists secured a greater percentage of the vote, and are now in discussion over forming a coalition.
 This has led some commentators to declare the election a loss for the Communists.

 In August 2009, four Moldovan parties – Liberal Democratic Party, Liberal Party, Democratic Party, and Our Moldova Alliance – agreed to create a governing coalition that will push the Communist Party into opposition.
 The name of the coalition was Alliance for European Integration.

-An subsequent attempt by the ruling coalition to amend the constitution of Moldova via a referendum in 2010 in order to enable presidential election by popular vote has failed to meet the 33% turnout required.
+A subsequent attempt by the ruling coalition to amend the constitution of Moldova via a referendum in 2010 in order to enable presidential election by popular vote has failed to meet the 33% turnout required.
 The Constitutional Court of Moldova therefore ruled that acting president of Moldova, Mihai Ghimpu had to dissolve the parliament and hold new elections.

 A parliamentary election was held in Moldova on 28 November 2010 after indirect presidential elections failed for the second time in late 2009.

 The Communists won 42 seats, while the Liberal-Democrats won 32, the Democratic Party won 15, and the Liberals won 12.
-This gave the Alliance for European Integration 59 seats, 2 short of the 61 needed to elect a President.
+This gave the Alliance for European Integration 59 seats, 2 short of the 61 needed to elect a president.
 The result thus maintained the status quo following the contemporaneous constitutional deadlock.

 Observers from the OSCE and the Council of Europe lauded the election.

 In December, the prime minister Vlad Filat of the Liberal Democrats was able to secure a parliamentary majority, with the support of the Liberals and of the Democratic Party, whose leader Marian Lupu was appointed temporary speaker of the Parliament, and thus also acting head of state.

 On 16 March 2012, parliament elected Nicolae Timofti as president by 62 votes out of 101, with the PCRM boycotting the election, putting an end to a political crisis that had lasted since April 2009.
-On 30 May 2013 the Alliance for European Integration was succeeded by the Pro-European Coalition with Iurie Leancă becoming Prime Minister.
+On 30 May 2013 the Alliance for European Integration was succeeded by the Pro-European Coalition with Iurie Leancă becoming prime minister.
 In the November 2014 elections the pro-European parties maintained their majority in parliament.